ShanSanear/VoxFila/docs/features.md

 ## General info

 App MUST handle starting and ending session - when ending session it should clear queue from entries that were unused

+App MUST be bi-lingual - i.e. interface should be available in Polish and English

+App SHOULD both detect default language and save language selection if user did it

 App MAY show operator QR code to show to users